Pbezz/BCH-Codes/README.md

 decoded = bch.decode(code)
 ```

-For more examples and test cases, including text encoding/decoding, see `BCHCode_Tests.ipynb`.
+For more examples and test cases, including text encoding/decoding, see `BCHCode_Examples.ipynb`.

 ## Project Overview
 BCH Codes are cyclic error-correcting codes with strong error detection and correction capabilities.
 This project covers: